 “Whether the plaintiff has established the publication element of the cause of action of defamation against the defendant in respect of each of the Facebook comments by third-party users?”

-His made the distinction between websites where administrators have no control to pre-monitor comments that are posted versus those where administrators can delay the publication of comments and review them to determine whether they might be defamatory before they post them.
-In essence, by having the potential capability (even if unused) of making comments subject to the administrator’s review, media companies having effective control over the ultimate publication of the comments.
+His Honour made the distinction between websites where administrators have no control to pre-monitor comments that are posted versus those where administrators can delay the publication of comments and review them to determine whether they might be defamatory before they post them.
+In essence, by having the potential capability (even if unused) of making comments subject to the administrator’s review, media companies having effective control over the ultimate publication of the comments having to pass administrators, this amounts to the media companies having effective control over the ultimate publication of the comments.

 It’s the risk you take

-question of freedom of speech against a person’s reputation, Rothman J placed considerable emphasis on the fact that media companies operate Facebook pages for purely commercial purposes.
-His indicated that such companies may encourage the posting of provocative comments on posts to drive greater traffic to the article on a linked website. this, he stated: “a defendant cannot escape the likely consequences of its actions by turning a blind eye to it.”
+On the balancing question of freedom of speech against a person’s reputation, Rothman J placed considerable emphasis on the fact that media companies operate Facebook pages for purely commercial purposes.
+His Honour indicated that such companies may encourage the posting of provocative comments on posts to drive greater traffic to the article on a linked website.
+To this, he stated: “a defendant cannot escape the likely consequences of its actions by turning a blind eye to it.”

 It is important to remember that this is a first-instance decision that may be subject to an appeal.
 Indeed, given the emerging nature of this area, Rothman J suggested that it might lead to a decision that can only be made by “others in the judicial hierarchy”.